SpaceFoon/Ez-Game-Audio-Conversion/README.md

 | RMMV Compatible | NO | YES | NO | YES | NO |
 | RMMZ Compatible | NO | YES | NO | NO | NO |

 [^1]: Not needed in 2024?
+Update: I don't care what they say, it's not needed.
 [^2]: M4A can be lossless but isn't when converted by this software.
-[^3]: Opus codec for OGG files is better but Vorbis is more compatiable.
+[^3]: Opus codec for OGG files is better but Vorbis is more compatible.
+[^4]: As opposed to the basic looping of an audio file which simply replays the file, loop Tags are a way to tell the game engine where to start and end the loop.
+Example: A song or background sound effect may start at 0:00 and end at 1:00 but loop from 0:30 to 1:00.
+This avoids replaying intros in songs and makes seamless loops possible in music and sound effects.

 - Source: [RPGMaker.net](https://rpgmaker.net/articles/2633/)

 RPG Maker **MV and MZ will play Opus but do not support loop tags**.
 MV will not play Opus in the editor.

 If you want Opus loop tags to work to work in RMMV-MZ then you will need my plugin.
 [Download FugsOpusMV Here!](https://spacefoon.itch.io/fugs-ogg-opus-loop-tag-support-for-rmmv)

 #### Unity